csxeba/trickster/Readme.md

 ## Working Examples

 Working examples are available in the repo under the *examples* folder.
 Not all algorithms converge on all environments.
-This might be due to incorrect implementation, or incorrect hyperparameters or both...

-One major takeaway for me regarding Deep Reinforcement Learning is the fact of how unstable and unreliable it is.
+Please note that hyperparameters are not optimized for these runs.